Cash App Overdraft: How to Overdraw Your Cash App Card [Without Fees]

 Can you overdraft Cash App?

-No. You can’t overdraft Cash App on purpose but there are ways for your balance to go into the red.
+No. You can’t overdraft Cash App to access extra cash or spending power but there are ways for your balance to go into the red.
 Cash App does not offer overdraft protection, but pending and secondary charges can push your account into a negative balance.

 Can you overdraft Cash App Card?